edoardosarri24/CNN/README.md

 # Overview
 This repository contains a project focused on Convolutional Neural Networks (CNNs).
 Experiments were conducted on the MNIST, CIFAR-10, and CIFAR-100 datasets.

 After training the models from scratch, fine-tuning was performed on a pre-trained model using a different dataset.
-The models implemented include:
-- Multilayer Perceptrons (MLPs)
-- Convolutional Neural Networks, with a focus on ResNet architectures
+The models implemented include: Multilayer Perceptrons (MLPs); Convolutional Neural Networks, with a focus on ResNet architectures.

 The code does not necessarily need to be executed.
 If you’re only interested in the results, you can simply refer to the report provided in the `relazione.pdf` file.